sprout0009/project3/README.md

 When the program is run, the shell prompt "rsh>" should be displayed.
 The shell should be in an infinite loop until the command **exit** is entered at which point the shell program should be terminated with a "return 0".

+If the user enters any command or try to execute any program, you should display the following message and return to the prompt:

+NOT ALLOWED!

+Similar to project2, a sample executable is provided for convenience in the solution_executable folder.

 You are not expected to support background processes, piping, or input/output redirection in this project.

 You can use the starter code rsh.c to complete the project.
 A Makefile is also provided for convenience.

+**Useful tips:**
+ - You can use fgets() to get a line of input from the rsh prompt.
+Note that, fgets() also retains the end of line character at the end of the string.
+You can get rid of that by simply line[strlen(line)-1]='\0'.